marado/Nodiverse/README.md

     myplace.description = "This is a clearing.";
     // let's update the universe with this place's changes myverse.update(myplace);
+    // let's see where to can we go from here (through the passages) myverse.get_neighbours(myplace);
     // we can, of course, also destroy a place myverse.nuke([0,0,0]);
     // and if we want to update the universe properties themselves: myverse.geometry="plane";
     myverse.entrypoint=[0,0,0];
-    // finally, it might be useful to be able to see a visual representation of the universe console.log(myverse.asciimap());
+    // finally, it might be useful to be able to see a visual representation
+    // of the universe
+    console.log(myverse.asciimap());
 ```